 Twisted Road is based on the Airbnb model meaning the motorcycles are privately owned, and Twisted Road acts as the platform and enabler in the rental.
 Currently, there are five full-time people and ten part-time.

 They feature over 3000 motorcycles on the platform spread across 50 of the States.
-If you want to rent a bike, you search by where you want it, the bike you want, and then book.
+If you want to rent a bike, including, of course, the iconic Harley Davidson if you want to do a motorcycle tour, you search by where you want it, the bike you want, and then book.
 Once you have been through the approval program, you meet the owner to learn more about the ride before driving off.
 Vetting is a hugely important part of protecting the owners.

 Far more Americans have motorcycle licenses than they do own motorcycles, so it gives everyone a chance to savor their dreams for at least a moment.
 If you own a bike, the chances are you are an enthusiast, and any hobby needs funding.
 Renting your motorcycle out is an easy way to do that, and you get paid within 48 hours of the bike’s return.